Some info has been automatically translated. Show original language

 Popular amenities for New Mexico vacation rentals

-All About New Mexico
+All about New Mexico

 New Mexico, known as the Land of Enchantment, possesses a powerful draw for artists and outdoor enthusiasts alike.
 The western state is home to awe-inspiring desert landscapes, adobe-walled ruins, snow-peaked mountains, big-city amenities in Santa Fe and Albuquerque, and small artist communities like Taos.
 In the south, you’ll be inspired by dazzling skies, snow-like sand drifts, and the Rio Grande’s blue waters.
 Wild caves, deep gorges, mineral springs, and soaring mountains offer hiking, skiing, horseback riding, and the opportunity to soak in healing mineral springs.
 Turn down one of Albuquerque’s cobblestone alleyways and discover hidden patios, the smell of roasting chilis, and isolated churches.